DIYbiosphere/sphere/docs/copyright/CONTRIBUTOR LICENSE AGREEMENT.md

 layout: docs
 title: Contributor License Agreement
 permalink: /docs/copyright/cla/
+summary: In this section we explain in a more precise legal language the contributor terms for the project; the rights waived and granted from contirbutions
 ---

-Thank You for Your interest in making a Contribution to the DIYbiosphere Project. :purple_heart:

 The purpose of a Contributor License Agreement (CLA) is to state the "contractual" agreement of the Intellectual Property Rights (IPR) assigned to the Contributions made to an open-source project.
+This CLA follows the copyright terms stated in our [License][license].

-{% include _notices/warning.html title="This CLA is <b>not</b> a legally binding document" text="Instead, it’s purpose is to clarify the IPR of the Contributions You choose to Submit to Us.
-To fully understand these issues You should read in full the legal codes of our licenses: [MIT](/about/copyright/mit/) license and [CC0](/about/copyright/cc0/) public domain dedication" %}
+{% include _notices/warning.html title="This CLA is not a legally binding document" text="Instead, it’s purpose is to clarify the IPR of the Contributions You choose to Submit to Us.
+To fully understand these issues You should read in full the legal codes of our licenses: [MIT][mit] license and [CC0][cc0] public domain dedication" %}

 **By Contributing to Our Project, You accept and agree to the following terms and conditions for Your present and future Contributions Submitted to Us.**